-- The 1991 MVC decision required that all parking be on the lot, which originally had 32 spaces. - The applicant has since acquired an abutting lot, where some parking also occurs. - The project is not expected to lead to an increase in traffic from current levels, although the restaurant's seating capacity, and traffic in general, has increased since 1991. - The applicant has stated that the number of vehicles parking on the two lots has reached 50 in the past, but is typically around 25-35 on a busy night. - The applicant notes that while the restaurant is reservation-only, patrons often arrive early and stay late, creating overlap with other reservations.
-Early arrivals are encouraged to better plan for seating requirements.
+- The 1991 MVC decision required that all parking be on the lot, which originally had 32 spaces. - The applicant has since acquired an abutting lot, where some parking also occurs. - The project is not expected to lead to an increase in traffic from current levels, although the restaurant's seating capacity, and traffic in general, has increased since 1991. - The applicant has stated that the number of vehicles parking on the two lots has reached 50 in the past (events aside), but is typically around 25-35 on a busy night.